ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 - We need to stop it upgrading `libcrypt-devel` from 2.1 to 4.1 so locate `libcrypt-devel` in the pending package list shown and chose "keep" in the dropdown menu next to it.
 - (if you forget to do the above, you can always re-run `setup-x86_64.exe` and downgrade `libcrypt-devel` from 4.1 to 2.1)
 - let it update packages

+There are two cygwin distributions on the computer in `c:\cygwin64` and `c:\mini_cygwin64`, the one in `cygwin64` is used to build programs and the one in `mini_cygwin64` is a minimal distribution that is copied to the instrument along with the built procServ/conserver programs to provide a runtime environment.
+Both of these need to be updated, so you will **need to run the above setup twice** changing the installation directory between runs.
+The `libcrypt-devel` note above only applies to `c:\cygwin64`, when you update `c:\mini_cygwin64` there will likely be very few packages and nothing additional needs to be done other than update it.

 - now start the jenkins EPICS_Tools job
 - when it has finished, copy new files from `kits$\EPICS_Tools` to `ICP_Binaries\EPICS_Tools`